TBI and Heat Sensitivity: How to Stay Cool After Brain Injury

 Causes of Heat Sensitivity After TBI

 When the body gets too hot, the hypothalamus releases hormones that cause blood vessels to swell.
-This allows more heat to be carried by the blood to the skin, where the heat is then released into the air.
+This allows more heat to be carried by the blood to the skin, which is then released into the air.

-The hypothalamus also works with the middle layer of the skin, or dermis, which stores most of the body’s water in sweat glands.
-When the hypothalamus activates these glands, they bring that water to the surface of the skin.
-The water then evaporates from the skin and cools the body.
+The hypothalamus also signals to the middle layers of the skin, or dermis, which contain sweat glands.
+When the hypothalamus activates these sweat glands, they excrete water to the surface of the skin.
+This sweat then evaporates from the skin and cools the body.

 If the hypothalamus becomes damaged after a brain injury, the body may have trouble regulating its temperature.
 As a result, heat sensitivity can occur.